KjellKod/concurrent/README.md

-**3** Both can be used for derived objects of abstract types ..*See example from unit tests:
+**3** Both can be used for derived objects of abstract types *See example from unit tests:
 ```cpp
    struct Animal {
       virtual std::string sound() = 0;